skit-ai/job-descriptions/README.md

 including prominent clients like Axis Bank, Hathway, Porter and Barbeque Nation.
 It has been featured as one of the top-notch start-ups in the Cisco Launchpad’s Cohort 6 and is a part of the World Economic Forum’s Global Innovators Community.
-It has has also been listed in Forbes 30 Under 30 Asia start-ups 2021 for its remarkable industry innovation.
+It has also been listed in Forbes 30 Under 30 Asia start-ups 2021 for its remarkable industry innovation.
 We are growing really fast and on track to become _the_ Voice AI powerhouse.